 The British Colossus

-was the first ever programmable digital computer.
+was the first ever operational programmable

-This top secret computer came into service at the
+computer came into service at the end of 1943 and

-end of 1943 and was developed to break German
+was developed to break German telex traffic,

-telex traffic, encrypted with the Lorenz SZ40/42
+encrypted with the Lorenz SZ40/42 machines.

-machines.
-Although Colossus operated two years
+Although Colossus operated two years earlier than

-earlier than the publicly well-known American
+the publicly well-known American ENIAC, it never

-Unfortunately, this magnificent machine is hardly
+available.
+Unfortunately, the machine is hardly

 mentioned in history books.Breaking Tunny